thoughtspot/thoughtspot.github.io/_complex-search/pinboard-filters.md

   top of base tables.

 ## Apply filters to specific visualizations
 You can apply filters to only certain visualizations that you specify.
-To specify the visualizations that a Pinboard filter should apply to, follow these steps:
+To specify the visualizations that a Pinboard filter should apply to, follow these steps, or refer to [Selective Pinboard filters]({{ site.baseurl }}/admin/ts-cloud/selective-filters.html):

 1. Select the **more options menu** ![]({{ site.baseurl }}/images/icon-ellipses.png){: .inline} at the top right, and select **Configure filters**.